kyma-project/kyma/docs/backup/05-01-velero.md

 ## Required parameters

-This table lists the required parameters for velero to work, their descriptions, and default values:
+This table lists the required parameters for Velero to work, their descriptions, and default values:

 | Parameter | Description | Default value | Required |
 |-----------|-------------|:---------------:|:---------------:|